What kind of voltage do I need?

 Why do you think a molded aluminum head is better than one that’s welded?

-Like every professional and industrial sewing machine manufacturer, we have our machine heads molded rather than welded.
+We have our machine heads molded rather than welded.
 We believe a molded head provides more precision in parts alignment than can be achieved by welding, since welding involves heating and cooling (expansion and contraction) of materials.
 Until 1989, we too had a welded machine before switching to the improved molded aluminum method.

 Are your machines made in the USA?

 The majority of our total product is made in the U.S. and our machines are NAFTA certified as made in America.
 At the present time, the industrial factories where aluminum molding is done are located abroad.
 However, ask any manufacturer where the important sewing mechanism parts for their machines are made (i.e., sewing hook, bobbin case, tension assemblies, needle bar, take-up lever, etc.), and they should all answer “Asia” – even if the shell of their machine is made in the U.S.A.
 Our all-steel stands are built locally.
 Motors, electronics and many parts on our machines are installed in West Plains and Columbia, Missouri.
 Since the majority of our total product is made in the U.S., and enough work is done to the heads in the US, our machines are NAFTA certified.

 Is the weight of the machine an issue I should care about?

 Our best-selling longarm heads weigh from 45 to 68 pounds.
 Although there are machines on the market that weigh less than ours, we consider our machines the proper weight to give the operator the stability needed when the machine is moved to the widest point in the carriage.
 With our incomparably smooth wheel and track system, an operator can guide our machine with only two fingers.